Koxx3/minimo/README.md

 **1.6.1**
 - switch to SY8501 regulator
-- jumper to short CTNRL UART level shifter in 3.3V
+- add jumper to short CTNRL UART level shifter in 3.3V
+- swtich to SMD jumpers for throttle mode and pwr mode

 ## Donate to support :moneybag:
 [If you want to support me, click here !](https://www.paypal.com/pools/c/8ut4175ux4)